Battle of Misiche: Inscription at Naqsh-e Rustam

 The third tradition, reported in 6th century by John Malalas and three more eastern historians in 9th to 12th century, specifies that Gordianus crushed his thigh falling off his horse in battle and died of his injury, Malalas further specifying that he died on the way back.
+Roman sources claim that the soldiers proclaimed Philip emperor, that he made peace with Shapur on "shameful" terms, and that Gordian died as the Roman forces departed for the west.
+Zonaras says that Gordian died after falling from his horse during a battle.
+Scholarly analyses suggest the Sasanian version, "while defective[,] is superior" to the Roman one, which provides no explanation for why the victorious Roman army had to make peace on disadvantageous terms. some other source states that Gordian III died under uncertain circumstances.

+The two historians, Ilkka Syvänne, and Katarzyna Maksymiuk have stated in their book:

 Aftermath

 Gordian's successor, Philip the Arab, was proclaimed emperor of Rome and made peace with Shapur.
 The next major clash between the two empires took place in 252, when Shapur defeated a large Roman force at the Battle of Barbalissos and successfully invaded Syria and part of Anatolia.

+After, Phillip signed a treaty between him and Shapur I, giving away Armenia and Mesopotamia.
+He later broke the treaty and seized both of Mesopotamia and Armenia back under the Roman domain.